 If your licence was revoked or refused you need to re-apply but then wait till DVLA re-instate your driving entitlement and send out a new licence, this could be returning your full licence or issuing a temporary Provisional Disability Assessment Licence (PDAL).

 If you voluntarily sent your licence back to DVLA, the surrender form states that: “I understand that I may apply for the reinstatement of my driving entitlement when I am able to meet the medical standards for driving”.
-Discuss this with your doctors and if they agree that you meet the medical standards ask for a letter of support to send to DVLA with an application for your licence to be reinstated.
-Apply using a D1 licence application form (available from the post office).
+Discuss this with your doctors and if they have not advised you not to drive ask for a letter of support to send to DVLA with an application for your licence to be reinstated.
+You cannot normally re-apply on-line but will need to apply using a D1 licence application form (available from the post office).

-Your doctor may suggest that an independent driving assessment is needed before getting back on the road, this is sensible advice as it will make sure that you are fit to drive and allow you to get advice about any restrictions to the types of vehicle you can drive (automatic transmission may be required) or if any modified controls are required.
-If you voluntarily surrendered your licence an in-car assessment will be permitted once DVLA receive the valid application for your licence to be reinstated, DVLA should confirm this in writing.
-The letter of support from your doctor should state if a driving assessment is being proposed and that a copy of the assessment report will be sent to DVLA.
+Your doctor may suggest that a driving assessment is needed before getting back on the road, this is sensible advice as it will make sure that you are fit to drive and allow you to get advice about any restrictions to the types of vehicle you can drive (automatic transmission may be required) or if any modified controls are required.
+If your doctor makes an NHS referral to your local Driving Mobility Assessment Centre there should be a reduced charge for the assessment or it may be free of charge (talk to your local centre to discuss details), you could also self refer in which case there would be a charge for the assessment.